Nightly rates vary based on date and availability. Applicable taxes and fees applied at checkout. The $5 reservation fee per site is non-refundable.

-There are 51 campsites with water and electrical hookups, grills, picnic tables and hard-surface pads that can accommodate a unit up to 50 feet in length.
+There are 50 campsites with water and electrical hookups, grills, picnic tables and hard-surface pads that can accommodate a unit up to 50 feet in length.
 A dump station is open year-round.
-One of the two restroom facilities includes showers, however that building is not open during the off-season, thus showers are not available at that time.
-Stay limit is two weeks.
+One of the two restroom facilities includes showers.
+However, that building is not open during the off-season, so showers are not available in December, January, and February.
+Firewood can be purchased at the park.
+The stay limit is two weeks.
+You must leave for three nights between stays of maximum length.
+Changing sites to lengthen your stay is not acceptable.

 Campsites are heavily wooded with separation between the sites.
 Camping is equally popular by both RV’s and tents/pop-ups.
 While the campground has a remote feel, it is actually within 10 minutes of a variety of restaurants.
 Also, a Manchester public pool is within one mile of the campground.